ccamel/awesome-ccamel/README.md

 - [aida-ugent/fairret](https://github.com/aida-ugent/fairret) - A fairness library in PyTorch.
 - [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - The leading data integration platform for ETL / ELT data pipelines from APIs, databases & files to data warehouses, data lakes & data lakehouses.
 Both self-hosted and Cloud-hosted.
 - [amcat/progressmonitor](https://github.com/amcat/progressmonitor) - Python classes for tracking (sub)task progress (inspired by Eclipse ProgressMonitor, but more pythonic)
+- [amyreese/markdown-pp](https://github.com/amyreese/markdown-pp) - Preprocessor for Markdown files to generate a table of contents and other documentation needs
 - [anmol098/waka-readme-stats](https://github.com/anmol098/waka-readme-stats) - This GitHub action helps to add cool dev metrics to your github profile Readme
 - [ansible/awx](https://github.com/ansible/awx) - AWX provides a web-based user interface, REST API, and task engine built on top of Ansible.
 It is one of the upstream projects for Red Hat Ansible Automation Platform.
 - [apache/airflow](https://github.com/apache/airflow) - Apache Airflow - A platform to programmatically author, schedule, and monitor workflows